How to Fill Business Process Functionality Gaps

 Start Filling the Gaps

-Targeted, cloud-hosted solutions can offer flexible and specific functionality to fill gaps in your processing environment.
-These applications can be implemented rapidly without slow and expensive customization to your legacy systems.
+Targeted, cloud-hosted solutions can offer flexible and specific functionality to fill gaps in your processing environment or ERP.
+These bolt-on applications can be implemented rapidly without the slow and expensive customization to your legacy systems.
+Additionally, bolt-ons are beneficial because they don’t touch the actual ERP, meaning that updates and upgrades can be completed without any issues.

 For over 30 years, ICG has provided solutions that address functionality gaps and fit in the odd-shaped business boxes that enterprise applications aren’t designed for.
 Whether it is a complex systems environment requiring multiple integrations or a challenging business process causing undo inefficiencies, large enterprise systems often require expensive and time-consuming customizations to address those “outside-of-the-box” issues.